 Applicants must be a graduate of a medical school approved by the Liaison Committee on Medical Education (LCME) or a school of osteopathy approved by the Commission on Osteopathic College Accreditation of the American Osteopathic Association, and have completed a urology residency program accredited by the Accreditation Council for Graduate Medical Education (ACGME) or Royal College of Physicians and Surgeons of Canada [RCPS(C)].
 ACGME training programs in urology are described in the American Medical Association Graduate Medical Education Directory, Section II, “Essentials of Accredited Residencies in Graduate Medical Education: Institutional and Program Requirements.”

 Postgraduate training requirements: The American Board of Urology mandates a minimum of 5 clinical years of postgraduate medical training.
 Training must include:

 Research rotations cannot interfere with the mandated 12 months of general surgery or the 48 months of clinical urology.

-Residents must comply with the guidelines in place at the time of enrollment in the program.
+Residents must comply with the guidelines in place at the time he/she enrolled in the program.